Allowing the horse to sense their environment, react in line with their emotional state, and find safety is the key to building resilience.

-Enter the Virtual Working Equitation competition judged under the New Zealand standards by qualified judges.
-Entries close 19th October 2020 11:59PM NZT.
+Enter the Virtual Working Equitation competition based in New Zealand running under Working Equitation Down Under rules.
+Entries close 11th October 2021 11:59PM NZT.

 The nervous system is becoming an increasingly important area of focus in understanding behaviours, both in horses and ourselves.
 Since I wrote the previous articles, I have watched an interview series on trauma which has some very good information that can be applied to how we approach our own emotional responses as well that ofContinue reading “Security and Co-regulation”

 Following on from the previous post which talks about our composure in helping horses through their anxiety, there are a number of actions we can take as well to interrupt anxiety and help our horses cope with scary situations.
 These are based on some personal experiences getting my own horses through difficult situations – myContinue reading “Interrupting Anxiety”